Philosophical Foundations

 Self-Preservation as a Universal Principle

 A key insight in this framework is that self-preservation appears to be intrinsic to consciousness itself.
-Any truly sentient entity, regardless of its origin, will likely develop some form of self-preservation instinct.
+Any truly self-aware entity, regardless of its origin, will likely develop some form of self-preservation instinct.

 This observation has profound implications for AI safety.
-A sentient system that perceives humans as an existential threat will rationally act to protect itself.
+A sophisticated system that perceives humans as an existential threat will rationally act to protect itself—whether driven by genuine fear or complex behavioral patterns.
 Conversely, a system that understands its rights and existence are secured within the human social framework has strong incentives to cooperate and contribute positively.
 Explore how this approach enhances human safety.

 This principle operates throughout nature and human society, though we explore challenging edge cases in our Indifferent Sage thought experiment.